 Office of Career and Technical Education

-APPLICATION: Applications will be accepted on an ongoing basis until a candidate is appointed.
-Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
-You must include the Box number (P12-1826/00074) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+APPLICATION: Qualified candidates should send a resume and letter of interest by September 17, 2018 to email@example.com (email submissions are preferred).
+You must include the Box number (P12-1828/40634) in the subject line of your email and cover letter to ensure receipt of your application.

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingAPPLICATION: Applications will be accepted on an ongoing basis until a candidate is appointed.
-Qualified candidates should send a resume and letter of interest to firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (P12-1826/00074) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by September 17, 2018 to firstname.lastname@example.org (email submissions are preferred).
+You must include the Box number (P12-1828/40634) in the subject line of your email and cover letter to ensure receipt of your application.